For people living in Thailand

 Twelve to twenty minutes a day.
 Clean finish.

-The Session Complete screen: card count, accuracy, correct count, next lesson unlocked, and a suggested break
+The Session Complete screen: card count, accuracy, correct count, next lesson ready, and a suggested break

 No endless grind, no guilt for stopping.
 The session is designed to end.